In 2018, the Fund established a Preschool Scholarship to provide tuition to Gold Star families.

 The following merit-based scholarships are available to the families of current and veteran members of Joint Special Operations Command special mission units.

-In 2012, the SOFund began a partnership with Phillips Exeter Academy Summer School, Exeter, NH, identifying military dependents eligible for their summer school program.
-Tuition (approximately $10,000) is provided by the SOFund to support eligible high school sophomores, and juniors who participate in this life-changing, five-week summer experience at Exeter.
+In 2012, the SOFund began a partnership with Phillips Exeter Academy Summer Program, Exeter, NH, identifying military dependents eligible for their summer program.
+Tuition ($10,400) is provided by the SOFund to support eligible rising high school sophomores and juniors who participate in this life-changing, five-week summer experience at Exeter.
 Exeter is based on the Harkness education system, a conference format of student interaction with minimal teacher involvement.

-The annual assessment and selection window for Phillips Exeter Academy Summer School Scholarships is December-January.
+The annual assessment and selection window for Phillips Exeter Academy Summer Program Scholarships is December-January.

 ”“I loved my time at Exeter!
 It’s one of the best summers I’ve ever had, and I honestly didn’t want to leave!
 I made great friendships and learned so much from both my peers and teachers.
 I feel that I gained a lot from their method of Harkness, which took some getting used to, but I found myself enjoying it.
 Exeter helped open up a different world for me.”– Abby, Exeter Student

-In 2011 the Scowcroft Scholar Program was started in recognition of Lieutenant General (USAF Ret.)
+In 2011 the Scowcroft Scholarship was started in recognition of Lieutenant General (USAF Ret.)
 Brent Scowcroft.
 His foreign policy skills, critical advice and counsel to three U.S. Presidents helped guide our nation through many turbulent and dangerous times.
-The purpose of this program is to identify and support the next generation of leaders as they prepare themselves for service to our country.
+The purpose of this scholarship is to identify and support the next generation of leaders as they prepare themselves for service to our country.
 The scholarship provides $10,000 a year for four years.
-Our scholars are enrolled or have attended institutions such as Duke, Yale, Harvard, Vassar, University of Vermont, Brown, UNC-Chapel Hill, Duquesne, University of Kansas, Pennsylvania, Liberty, Appalachian State, Notre Dame, and Wellesley.
+Our scholars are enrolled or have attended institutions such as Duke, Yale, Harvard, Vassar, University of Vermont, Brown, UNC-Chapel Hill, Duquesne, University of Kansas, Pennsylvania, Appalachian State, Notre Dame, Georgetown, George Washington, and Wellesley.

 The annual assessment and selection window for the Scowcroft Scholarship is March-April.